klues/accessible_webtechnology/slides/01_basics_web_development.md

 ## HTML – Content Elements

-Elements for actual content of a website:
+There are many elements for actual content of a website:
 - `<h1>`, `<h2>`, `<h3>` etc. – Headings
 - `<p>` – Text paragraph
 - `<a>` – Link ("**a**nchor")